Bioscience Americas ...Solutions for a Healthier World.

 How prevalent is Liver Disease?

 60-70 million people are affected on an average with the digestive disorder, out of which almost 12-13 million people are suffering from all the forms of liver disorders.
 Almost 8000 patients are waiting for the feasible liver transplants options.
-50,000 people have reported to be dead only in the US due to problem associated with the liver.
+50,000 people have reported being dead only in the US due to a problem associated with the liver.
 The number is still increasing.

 Factors responsible for Liver Disease

 There are multiple reasons for the liver damage such as

 - Infection: – Viral infection can damage the liver cells, cause inflammation and reduce its functional capacity.
 These viruses are known to gain entry into the liver through bloodstream or semen of the person.
 Some of the common viral diseases damaging the liver are Hepatitis A, B, and C.

 - Autoimmunity: – There are certain autoimmune conditions, wherein body’s own immune system can attack liver cells to damage its functional outcomes e.g. autoimmune hepatitis, primary biliary cirrhosis, etc.

 - Genetics: – A genetic manipulation may lead to the abnormal liver damage due to an accumulation of various substances in the liver.
 This may ultimately cause a major liver problem such as Hemochromatosis or Wilson disease.

 - Cancer Growth: – The cancerous degeneration of liver cells may affect the functioning of the liver.

 Apart from these factors stated above, there are certain dangerous key factors which are the part of our daily routine and hence are to be avoided such as